Saturday, April 30, 2011

 cheekbones and startling eyes are offset

 in a fulsome way.
-It seems to me, Tobi
+As is visible, Tobi

 is jealous of Trish on a number of levels—